Azure/Avere/docs/azure_vm_provision_best_practices.md

   5. **Use VMSS** - If you are unable to use a managed service, then your next best option is VMSS.
 As shown in our experiments VMSS consistently out performed availability sets and loose VMs.

   6. **Use a large count of VMs per VMSS** - We found that VMSS worked better when we had a large number of VMs per VMSS.
 For our experiments we used 250 VMs per VMSS.
-When we tried 40 VMs per VMSS the performance was significantly worse and also included failed VMs.
+When we tried 40 VMs per VMSS the performance was significantly worse and also resulted in failed VMs.

   7. **Manage your ARM calls** - ARM throttling was our first major problem to overcome.
 Once you start getting throttled, any over-provisioning to get faster times will actually increase your deployment tail.
 Techniques used above included using cloud-init instead of custom script extension, staggering ARM calls, and reducing polling.
 Additionally, using multiple subscriptions will also help work around these issues.